-The Inner Light of Creativity: Vivian Gornick on How One Blossoms into Being an Artist
+The Inner Light of Creativity: Vivian Gornick on How You Blossom into Being an Artist

 “I experienced a joy then I knew nothing else would ever equal.
 Not an ‘I love you’ in the world could touch it.”

 “Whether you succeed or not is irrelevant — there is no such thing,” Georgia O’Keeffe wrote in her exquisite letter to Sherwood Anderson, adding: “Making your unknown known is the important thing.”
 Over the years, I’ve kept coming back to this as the most piercing and perfect definition of what it means to be an artist — an idea E.E.
 Cummings echoed in asserting that “the Artist is no other than he who unlearns what he has learned, in order to know himself.”
 During a recent walk with a cellist friend, I was reminded of this sentiment and the immutable inquiry at its heart — when the banality of exterior metrics falls away, what is that singular interior orientation that sets the artist apart from the rest?

 Gornick describes her first brush with the throbbing contour of the creative impulse during an impromptu visit to the Whitney Museum: